vhinzjohn1/laravel-vue-joblisting/README.md

 After installation, you can:

-1. Register as an employer or job seeker
+1. Log in with your assigned role (HR Personnel, Applicant, or Admin)
-2. Log in to access your dashboard
+2. HR Personnel can create and manage job listings
-3. Employers can create job listings
+3. Applicants can browse jobs and submit applications
-4. Job seekers can browse and apply for jobs
+4. Admin can manage users and monitor system performance

 Default admin credentials:

-- Email: admin@example.com
+- Email: admin@gmail.com
-- Password: password
+- Password: admin123

 (Remember to change these in production)